 On March 3, 2004 Uecker and Associates, Inc. as the assignee for the benefit of the creditors of PGC Systems, Inc. formerly known as Portera Systems, Inc. filed a request for arbitration demanding payment from NetSol for the amounts due under a software agreement in the amount of \$175,700.
 On March 31, 2004, we filed an answering statement to the request of Uecker & Associates denying each and every allegation contained in the Claim filed by Uecker & Associates and stating NetSol's affirmative defenses.
 The claim is being settled by binding arbitration before the American Arbitration Association (AAA).
 The parties selected an arbitrator in April 2004; however, due to demands to her schedule, in August 2004, AAA requested that the parties select another arbitrator.
 The parties selected a new arbitrator.
 A preliminary hearing was set with the new arbitrator on September 29, 2004.
-The Parties entered into a Settlement Agreement in November 2004, whereby NetSol is to pay a one time payment of \$75,000.
-At the time payment is received, Uecker is to file a dismissal with prejudice on this matter.
+Discovery deadlines and motion deadlines were set by the new arbitrator.
+Dates for the arbitration hearing have been set for November 15 and 16, 2004.
+NetSol intends to vigorously defend this action.